 What Is a Charter School?

-Charter schools are independently managed public schools operating under a “charter,” essentially a contract, entered into between the school and its authorizing agency.
-In addition to sanctioning the schools’ existence, the contract outlines the terms and conditions of the schools’ operations.
-Central to the charter school concept is the autonomy granted under the charter agreement allowing the school considerable decision-making authority over key matters of curriculum, personnel, and budget.
+Charter schools are public schools operating under a “charter,” essentially a contract entered into between the school and its authorizing agency.
+In addition to allowing the school to open, the charter allows the school with significant operational autonomy to pursue specific educational objectives.
+The autonomy granted under the charter agreement allows the school considerable decision-making authority over key matters of curriculum, personnel, and budget.
+Charter schools are often not a part of states’ current districts and, therefore, have few if any zoning limitations.
+Therefore, students attend charter schools by the choice of their parents or guardians rather than by assignment to a school district.

-Charter schools take a wide variety of forms, serve a remarkable range of students, and operate across the nation in a wide range of locations.
-Charter schools encompass large, urban-centered networks of schools like KIPP and Uncommon Schools, rural charter schools serving dispersed student bodies to online charter schools and charter schools in Hawaii that focus on native culture.
+It is difficult to generalize about such a widespread phenomenon.
+Charter schools encompasses large, urban-centered networks of schools like KIPP and Uncommon Schools, rural charter schools serving dispersed student bodies to online charter schools and charter schools in Hawaii that focus on native culture.
 Some charter schools explicitly prohibit their teachers from being union-members while others have entirely unionized staffs.
-Although many of these differences emerge on a state to state basis, there is considerable diversity within states as well.
-The common denominator in every state is the opportunity for innovation and autonomy in exchange for higher student achievement.
+Although many of these differences emerge on a state to state basis, there is considerable diversity within the same state as well.
+The common denominator in every state is a focus on student achievement and a unique funding process.

 The charter school movement has roots in a number of other education reform ideas, from alternative schools to site-based management, magnet schools, public school choice, privatization, and community-parental empowerment.
 The term “charter” may have originated in the 1970s when New England educator Ray Budde suggested that small groups of teachers be given contracts or “charters” by their local school boards to explore new approaches.
 Albert Shanker, former president of the American Federation of Teachers, then publicized the idea, suggesting that local boards could charter an entire school with union and teacher approval to serve as labs for ideas that could then expand.